aws-samples/aws-plugin-for-slurm/README.md

       * `LaunchTemplateOverrides`: Must be filled in the same way then the object of the same name in the [EC2 CreateFleet API](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html#EC2.Client.create_fleet).
 Do not populate the field `SubnetId` in template overrides.
       * `SubnetIds`: List of subnets where EC2 instances can be launched for this node group.
 If you provide multiple subnets, they must be in different availability zones, or the `CreateFleet` request may return the error message "The fleet configuration contains duplicate instance pools".
       * `Tags`: List of tags applied to the EC2 instances launched for this node group.
-        * A tag `Name` is automatically added at launch, whose value is the name of the node `[partition_name]-[nodegroup_name][id]`.
+        * A tag `Name` is automatically added at launch, whose value is the name of the node `[partition_name]-[nodegroup_name]-[id]`.
 You should not delete or override this tag, because the script `suspend.py` uses it to find which instance is associated with the node to suspend.
         * You use the sequence `{ip_address}` in the value of tag, it will be replaced with the IP address.
 Similarly, `{node_name}` will be replaced with the name of the node, `{hostname}` with the EC2 hostname.

 Refer to the section **Examples of `partitions.json`** for examples of file content.